Developer Experience Isn't a Layer

 by Evan Sims

-Developer Experience is about building products developers want to use, not just can use.
-Over the past five years I’ve shipped 50+ open source libraries and helped teams integrate identity and authorization at scale, and the same patterns keep showing up.
+Over the past five years I’ve shipped 50+ open source libraries and helped teams integrate identity and authorization at scale.
+The same patterns keep showing up.
+Five of them.

 Docs make or break developer products.

-They must be high-quality and available everywhere: on your website, in the editor, and inside AI tools.
-Your goal is to write content beginners can understand and experts still learn from.
+They have to be high-quality and available everywhere: on your website, in the editor, and inside AI tools.
+Beginners need to understand them.
+Experts need to keep learning from them.

 Community is a long-term investment, not a short-term acquisition channel.
 It has to be in your company’s DNA.

-It’s not a list of developers you’re trying to sell to.
-It’s an exchange: they share bugs; you fix them.
-They submit pull requests; you review, merge, and celebrate them.
+It’s not a list of developers you’re selling to.
+It’s an exchange: they share bugs, you fix them.
+They submit pull requests, you review, merge, and celebrate them.

 Education is the best form of marketing, second only to customer testimonials.